PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-11 09:04:02
+Last updated: 2024-04-11 09:04:35
-Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman
+Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera